Reporting of suspected

 Definitions / Explanations

-Serious Adverse Drug Reaction is a reaction which results in death, is life-threatening, requires in-patient hospitalisation or prolongation of existing hospitalisation, results in persistent or significant disability or incapacity, or is a congenial anomaly/birth defect.
+Serious Adverse Drug Reaction is a reaction which results in death, is life-threatening, requires in-patient hospitalization or prolongation of existing hospitalization, results in persistent or significant disability or incapacity, or is a congenial anomaly/birth defect.

 Pregnancy Reports are reports of the use of a medical product during pregnancy.
 It is important to know, that we will collect a pregnancy report as well, if no suspected drug reactions occurred.
-This is done to collect data on the safety and tollerability of product use during pregancy.
+This is done to collect data on the safety and tolerability of product use during pregnancy.

 What happens with these reports at Biotest?

-All data concerning reports will be entered into Biotest’s electronic database and assessed by a medical or pharmaceutical staff member of the drug safety department with respect to that specific case and also in the context of similar cases.
+All data concerning reports will be entered into the global pharmacovigilance safety database of Biotest and assessed by a medical or pharmaceutical staff member of the drug safety department.

 Data protection information on drug safety